Documentation

 ROM-Level Collision Resistance #

 Companion section modelling collision resistance directly in the random-oracle model.
-A ROM-CR adversary is an oracle computation outputting a candidate collision pair (x, x').
-The experiment runs the adversary inside cachingOracle, then queries the random oracle on both candidates sharing the same cache; it wins iff x ≠ x' and the queried outputs coincide.
+A ROM-CR adversary is an oracle computation outputting a candidate collision pair (x, x'), expressed in the adversary-facing ROMHashSpec X Y which carries no probability instances.
+The experiment lifts the adversary into the post-simulation companion ROMHashSpec.cached X Y (defeq, distinct head symbol) where IsUniformSpec is in scope, then runs it inside cachingOracle and queries the random oracle on both candidates sharing the same cache; it wins iff x ≠ x' and the queried outputs coincide.

 For any t-query ROM-CR adversary the advantage is bounded by the birthday term (t+2) * (t+1) / (2 * |Y|) — a (t+2)-query game once the two verification queries are accounted for.